harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-io-stress.md

 <details>
 <summary>View fault usage</summary>
 <div>
-Disk Pressure or CPU hogs is another very common and frequent scenario we find in kubernetes applications that can result in the eviction of the application replica and impact its delivery.
-Such scenarios that can still occur despite whatever availability aids K8s provides.
-These problems are generally referred to as "Noisy Neighbour" problems.
+Disk pressure or CPU hog affects Kubernetes applications that results in the eviction of the application replica and impacts its delivery.
+These issues are referred to as "noisy neighbour" problems.

-Stressing the disk with continuous and heavy IO for example can cause degradation in reads written by other microservices that use this shared disk for example modern storage solutions for Kubernetes use the concept of storage pools out of which virtual volumes/devices are carved out.
-Another issue is the amount of scratch space eaten up on a node which leads to  the lack of space for newer containers to get scheduled (kubernetes too gives up by applying an "eviction" taint like "disk-pressure") and causes a wholesale movement of all pods to other nodes.
+Stressing the disk with continuous and heavy I/O can degrade the reads and writes with respect to the microservices.
+Scratch space consumed on a node may lead to lack of memory for new containers to be scheduled.
+These faults helps build immunity to such stress cases.
 </div>
 </details>